 1.1.3.
 Requiring a person to observe or record from a location that does not interfere with police operations; or

 1.2.
-Beyond the act of observing or recording, persons may not interfere with law enforcement activity.
+While observing or recording, persons cannot interfere with law enforcement activity.
 Examples of interference may include, but are not limited to:

 1.2.1.
-Intentional and persistent attempts to communicate with a witness or suspect with whom the police are speaking or engaging;
+Intentional and persistent attempts to distract or communicate with a witness or suspect with whom the police are speaking or engaging;

 1.2.2.
 Direct physical intervention or breaching the specified amount of distance established by a member;